andreypz/nwu-dalitz-analysis/LOG.md

    * V02-07 - Updated MVA cuts, tree maker and training
    * V02-05 - Workable MVA code
-   * V02-03 - Added rochcor function for correcting muons, nJets histogram for jets in eta<2.5; batch maser is modified to copy the files to a local directory before sendingthem over to batch
+   * V02-03 - Added rochcor function for correcting muons, nJets histogram for jets in eta<2.5; batch maser is modified to copy the files to a local directory before sending them over to batch

 2012-Jul-18
   * V02-02 tag